picasso/zu-translate/README.md

 - To load styles, you need to override the `should_load_css` method.
 The arguments and logic are the same as with scripts.
 For styles loaded on the front-end it will be the file `css/<prefix>.css`, and for the admin pages it will be the file `admin/css/<prefix>.css`.

 - All other script loading parameters can be set by overriding the `js_params` methods for the script or `css_params` for the styles.
 If the array does not contain a key or the key value is *null*, then the default value will be used.
 By default, an array of dependencies is empty for front-end and `['zukit']` for admin script and styles.
+With parameters, you can also specify `defer` and `async` attributes for the script if needed.
 Examples of setting parameters for scripts and styles:

 ```php
 // redefine dependencies for scripts and 'in-footer' param